Blu-ray vs DVD vs 4K UHD: What’s the Real Difference?

 If you multiply all those pixels together, you’ll see that the Blu-Ray displays nearly six times the amount of pixels as a DVD.
 That makes for a much denser, deeper, and better-looking picture.

-Most high-definition televisions sold these days display at 1080p, so they’re a great match for Blu-Rays.
-If you have an older 720p HDTV, though, Blu-Rays will still look great on them.
+Most high-definition televisions sold today display at 1080p, so they’re an excellent match for Blu-Rays.
+If you have an older 720p HDTV, Blu-Rays will still look great on them.

 I wrote an article outlining the differences between 720p and 1080p here.
-There you can see if it really makes a difference, based on the size of your TV and how far away you’re sitting from it.
+There you can see if it makes a difference based on the size of your TV and how far away you’re sitting from it.

 4K UHD